Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Experiment Details

 \subsubsection{Medical Image Classification}

 We conduct experiments on both single-label classification and multi-label classification with a wide range of datasets across radiology, ultrasound, ophthalmology, and dermatology.
 For all the datasets, we adopt the official test set and prompt the model with the predefined label set.
 Since MLLMs are inclined to overfit to frequent labels in the training set, we mitigate the class-imbalanced issue by oversampling minority classes and downsampling majority classes, which critically increases the classification score.
 F1 scores for each dataset are reported in Table~\ref{tab:cls}.
 For single-label classification, MedRegA outperforms existing models on most benchmarks by a large margin.
 In contrast, ulti-label classification appears more challenging for MLLMs due to the difficulties in decoupling subtle symptoms and relating them to corresponding diagnoses.
 Since Med-Flamingo, LLaVA-Med and RadFM are not exposed to diverse modalities in training, they cannot manage to generate satisfactory diagnostic results for unseen modalities, and struggle to extract valid labels from the prompts.
-It is worth noting that LLaVA-Med is able to acknowledge its limitation and refuse to provide uncertain answers, whereas the other models may give random responses when confronted with queries beyond their knowledge scope.
+It is worth noting that LLaVA-Med is able to acknowledge its limitation and refuse to provide uncertain answers, whereas the other models may give random responses when confronted with queries beyond their knowledge scope. {Figure~\ref{fig:diagnostic-example} provides examples of the generation of disease diagnosis task, demonstrating the diversity of input modalities and the diagnostic categories.}